Key takeaways

 The 6-step DoC workflow

 1. Find the exact model.
 Search by manufacturer and model number in the Conformant Products database.
-Watch for model revisions — a DS-2CD2663G0 is not a DS-2CD2663G1.
+Watch for model revisions: a DS-2CD2663G0 is not a DS-2CD2663G1.

 5. Cross-check with a live tool.
 ONVIF Device Manager (free, Windows-only) connects to the camera and enumerates supported services.
-Compare against the DoC.
+Compare it against the DoC.

-The six profile bundles you actually deploy
+The profile bundles you actually deploy

 | Deployment | Required profiles | Typical gear |